 What else is there?

 The Blue Ridge Parkway Virginia part has more attractions to offer like Virginia’s Explore Park and Mabry Mill.
 The North Carolina part has even more to offer: Linville Falls Trail; Moses H. Cone Memorial Park; Southern Highland Craft Guild; Dutch Creek Trails; Craggy Pinnacle Hike at Craggy Gardens; The Biltmore; The North Carolina Arboretum; Rainbow Falls at Gorges State Park; Looking Glass Rock; Julian Price Memorial Park; Linn Cove Viaduct; The Orchard at Altapass; Folk Art Center; Chimney Rock at Chimney Rock State Park and Sliding Rock.
 And last but not least Dill Falls, one of the most beautiful waterfalls in the US.
+Gatlinburg, one of the best cities to visit in the USA isn’t that far away from the Blue Ridge Parkway.

 The Blue Ridge Parkway is open 24 hours, it doesn’t have an entrance fee.
 Anyone can drive on the road.